msallin/SQLiteCodeFirst/README.md

 The structure of the statements is influenced by the [SQLite Language Specification](https://www.sqlite.org/lang.html).
 You will find an extensive usage of the composite pattern.

+## Install
+Either get the assembly from the latest [GitHub Release Page](https://github.com/msallin/SQLiteCodeFirst/releases) or install the NuGet-Package [SQLite.CodeFirst](https://www.nuget.org/packages/SQLite.CodeFirst/) (`PM> Install-Package SQLite.CodeFirst`).

+The project is builded for the target frameworks 4.0 and 4.5.
+That means you can use the SQLite CodeFirst in projects with the following target frameworks.
+- .NET 4.0 (use net40)
+- .NET 4.5 (use net45)
+- .NET 4.5.1 (use net45)
+- .NET 4.5.2 (use net45)

 ## How to use
-Either get the assembly from the latest [release](https://github.com/msallin/SQLiteCodeFirst/releases) or install the NuGet-Package [SQLite.CodeFirst](https://www.nuget.org/packages/SQLite.CodeFirst/).

 If you want to let the Entity Framework create the database, if it does not exist, just set `SqliteDropCreateDatabaseAlways<>` or `SqliteCreateDatabaseIfNotExists<>` as your `IDbInitializer<>`.
 ```csharp
 public class MyDbContext : DbContext